KratosMultiphysics/Examples/particle_mechanics/validation/cylinder_on_inclined_plane/README.md

 ## Case Specification

 This is a 2D simulation of a cylinder on an inclined plane.
 A rotating as well as a frictionless sliding behaviour of the cylinder are regarded subsequently.
 The simulation is set up according to section 4.5.2 of (Iaconeta, 2019).
-Linear, unstructured, triangular elements with a size of 0.01m are used to initialize the MPs and three MPs per cell are considered.
+Linear, unstructured, triangular elements with a size of 0.01m are used to initialize the MPs.
+Three MPs per cell are considered.
 For the backgroundmesh linear, unstructured, triangular elements with a size of 0.02m are used.
 However, in contrast to section 4.5.2 of (Iaconeta, 2019) the inclined plane is modelled by a line with unstructured elements with size 0.01m.
 On that line a non conforming Dirichlet boundary condition is imposed by using penalty augmentation based on (Chandra et al., 2021).